FAQ for the Wake Forest University Directed Self-Placement Process

 - Data gathered from the DSP will be analyzed to learn more about students’ strengths and weaknesses as writers and to improve writing instruction and curriculum at WFU.

 - What happens to students who do not complete the DSP?

-- Students who do not complete the DSP by June 10 will receive little guidance as to the nature of the writing they will be asked to do in their first-year courses, and they will be given a late date by which they need to complete the DSP
+- Students who do not complete the DSP by June 9 will receive little guidance as to the nature of the writing they will be asked to do in their first-year courses.

 - Students who do not complete the DSP by the assigned date may lose their place in their preferred writing course.

 - When will I receive my course recommendation?

 Students who have completed the DSP will receive the course recommendation for their consideration by early July or before (prior to round 1 course registration).